hipe/tmx/sakin-agac-doc/418-patterns-and-provisions.md

-we track this pattern like so because despite all its excellent PROs above, we might weirdly decide against all odds one day that it's a smell, that there's some better alterantive, etc.
+we track this pattern like so because despite all its excellent PROs above, we might weirdly decide against all odds one day that it's a smell, that there's some better alternative, etc.